AlviAhmed/avr_cnc/README.md

 then compiling, the user can now have a whole list of commands, and the program will go through them one by one,
 I am also currently including functionality for simultaneous stepper movement as well.

-All the files in this repository has been licensed under CC BY-NC-ND 4.0
+All the files in this repository has been licensed under CC BY-NC 2.0 CA